SUPER MICRO COMPUTER, INC. (NASDAQ: SMCI) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Super Micro Computer, Inc. Investors Of Upcoming Deadline

 Do you want to discuss your rights?

-Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors (the“Class”) who purchased or acquired the common stock of Super Micro Computer, Inc. (“Super Micro” or the“Company”) (NASDAQ: SMCI) between February 2, 2021 and August 26, 2024 , inclusive (the“Class Period”).
+Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors (the“Class”) who purchased or acquired the securities of Super Micro Computer, Inc. (“Super Micro” or the“Company”) (NASDAQ: SMCI) between February 2, 2021 and September 25, 2024 , inclusive (the“Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the“Complaint”).

 If you purchased or acquired Super Micro common stock, and/or would like to discuss your legal rights and options please visit Super Micro Computer, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or ... .